lpic2book/src/docs/lpic2.204.1.md

 #### Create

-Creates an array from scratch, using pre-existing block devices, and activates the array.,
+Creates an array from scratch, using pre-existing block devices, and activates the array.

 #### Grow